Chart Color Schemes

 Djugun features high concentrations of family households and group households, with a fairly typical median household size

-Family households constitute 78.1% of all households, including 42.5% couples with children, 26.1% couples without children, and 8.5% single parent families.
+Family households constitute 78.1% of all households, consisting of 42.5% couples with children, 26.1% couples without children, and 8.5% single parent families.
 Non-family households account for the remaining 21.9%, with lone person households at 18.2% and group households comprising 3.8%.
-The median household size is 2.8 people, aligning with the Rest of WA average.
+The median household size is 2.8 people, which aligns with the average in the Rest of WA.

 Frequently Asked Questions - Households